- Thesis & Research

 - **Remote Student Resources**

-The Honors College is committed to supporting students through a successful spring term and continuing to provide unique opportunities, resources and support.
-We will provide updates here, on our social media and via email throughout the upcoming weeks.
+The Honors College is committed to supporting students during this time and continuing to provide unique opportunities, resources and support.
+We will provide updates here, on our social media and via email as new information becomes available.

 We know this may be a stressful and confusing time, but we are here to assist you.
 All members of the Honors College community who have questions, concerns or challenges can email us at firstname.lastname@example.org or call us at 541.737.6400.